luizpvas/explicit/README.md

 - `page_title(text)` - Sets the web page title.
 - `company_logo_url(url)` - Shows the company logo in the navigation menu.
+  The url can also be a lambda that returns the url, useful for referencing assets at runtime.
 - `favicon_url(url)` - Adds a favicon to the web page.
 - `version(semver)` - Sets the version of the API.
 Default: "1.0"
 - `section(name, &block)` - Adds a section to the navigation menu.